 Unlike my previous new IKs, out of the bag you don’t get much with a Grabner Amigo.
 In fact you don’t even get a bag.
-With Grabner IKs just about everything except the the repair kit and air you pump in is an extra which undermines the otherwise striking 14kg weight.
+With Grabner IKs just about everything except the repair kit and air you pump in is an extra which undermines the otherwise striking 14kg weight.
 To make up for this dearth of equipment, in the catalogue they even list the specification label (right) as among the boat’s standard features!

 So my Amigo added up to the bare boat with carry loops at each end and two backrest bars.
 No seat, skeg, pump, lashing points (D-rings).
 On purchase, I ordered half a dozen D-rings and a pressure gauge.
 The rest I’ll work out myself.
 Having learned what’s needed over the years, that suits me fine.

 With the high pressures an Amigo runs it’s great to finally have a pressure gauge that’s easy to use (left).
 There are no pressure release valves (PRVs) to stop an Amigo splitting a seam if left out in the hot sun, so it’ll be a quick way of keeping tabs on the boat’s pressure or ascertain it’s at full charge.
 I’ve added a marker in pink to easily line up with the Grabner’s rating of 0.3 bar (4.3 psi) – not 4.3 bar as I mistakenly did once (the old eyes are going…).

-Before the Amigo even got wet I glued on a Gumotex skeg patch (below left, £12) and thick plastic Gumo skeg (another £12).
+Before the Amigo even got wet I glued on a Gumotex skeg patch (left, £12) and thick plastic Gumo skeg (another £12).
 All up cheaper and stronger than Grabner’s similar slip-on €60 alloy version.
-I took a chance using MEK to wipe and Aquaseal to glue the Nitrilon patch to the Grabner EPDM hull as I didn’t have proper two-part adhesive to hand.
-I figured it would work OK as a skeg isn’t under great strain like thigh- or footrest D-rings for example. years later, no problems.
+I took a chance using MEK to wipe and Aquasure to glue the Nitrilon patch to the Grabner EPDM hull as I didn’t have proper two-part adhesive to hand.
+I figured it would work OK as a skeg isn’t under great strain like thigh- or footrest D-rings for example.
+Years later, no problems.
 Apply a thin film of Aquasure to both surfaces; wait half an hour, then bond with all you’ve got.